Meeting and surpassing all audience expectations every day.

 Whatever else your plan is going to be, there are two requirements.

-And you must say it as though you're happy about it, and you can't wait to soak them.
+And you must say it as though you're happy about it and you can't wait to soak them.

 And I wouldn't go anywhere near that.

-The second thing you have to do is make a beeline for the low information crowd and tell them that a bunch of them and others aren't gonna pay anything, and yet your tax plan is rooted in fairness, and then you lose me.
+The second thing you have to do is make a B-line for the low-information crowd and tell them that a bunch of them and others aren't going to pay anything.

-I mean, it my my pitch would not.
+I mean, my pitch would not.

-Nobody's gonna be the enemy.
+Nobody's going to be the enemy.

 In other words, in my tax plan.

-There are no the rich is not the enemy and the people not paying anything are not the enemy.
+There are no, the rich is not the enemy, and the people not paying anything are not the enemy.

 The government is the enemy in my tax plan.